Arminbusatlic72/students-entry/README.md

 # StudentsEntry

-This is the learning project to learn NGRx: Actions, Effects, and Bringing Results to Your Angular Standalone Components
+This is the learning project to learn state management in Angular application using NGRx.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.2.